Financial Aid Changes Effective 2026-2027

 Key Changes at a Glance (Effective 2026–2027):

-- Graduate PLUS Loans phased out
+• Graduate PLUS Loans phased out

-- New loan limits for graduate/professional students
+• New loan limits for graduate/professional students

-- Parent PLUS Loan limits
+• Parent PLUS Loan limits

-- New federal loan repayment plans
+• New federal loan repayment plans

 We are awaiting official guidance from the Department of Education; however, the Office of Student Financial Aid has provided a summary below of how this law may impact financial aid beginning in the 2026-2027 academic year.
-Please note that final determinations and interpretations of the law may be updated to reflect official Department of Education guidance once provided.
+As of the last update made to this page (January 30, 2026), the Department of Education has not yet provided official guidance.
+The information contained here is based on guidance provided by the National Association of Student Financial Aid Administrators (NASFAA), an organization which has worked closely with the Department of Education to obtain and share preliminary information with institutions.

 Student Loan Implications for the 2026-2027 Academic Year